This is another thought experiment, based on what I’ve studied about Buddhism so far, particularly the Early Buddhism of the Pali Canon. So here goes…

 That’s what the Buddha taught, as I understand it.
 Now I may at some point ‘walk this back.’
 I may find that I have overstated my case, or left out some other important nuance that would balance this notion of Nibbana, that would make it a fundamentally different equation.
 And when that time comes, I’ll write about it.

 *And here it is.
 The other end of the balance beam is the idea that although all forms of matter come to an end, they don’t disappear to ‘nothing.’
 All forms of matter return to a state of undifferentiated energy, the background stuff of the universe.
 And that, surprisingly, is the similar to the idea of entropy.
 Entropy is the resting state of energy that is completely random and formless.
 That’s a revelation because it never occurred to me before that Buddha’s formulation of reality might point to entropy.
 The middle-way teaching is that reality is not eternalism but not nihilism either; thus energy/matter does not disappear completely into nothingness.
 It dissipates completely into a state of formless, random entropy.
+Entropy is a low-energy state of complete disorganization.
+It can never return to its previous high energy state of concentration into form.
 So the Buddha’s teachings could point to entropy as a facet of reality as well.

 Maybe shunyata should be translated as entropy instead of emptiness.